astromerik/big-city-golf/README.md

-Project idea:
+Project statement:
-The application will help users to find a golf location in their area and book the tee time of their wishes.
+The application will help users in larger cities to find a golf location in their area and book the tee time of their wishes.

 User stories:
 As a new user I want to create an account to be able to book a tee time